-POLS 199 SPECIAL TOPICS IN POLITICAL SCIENCE
+POLS 199A SPECIAL TOPICS IN POLITICAL SCIENCE

-1-3 credits.
-1-3 hours.
-(Lecture 1-3 HOURS.)
+1 credit.
+1hour.
+(Lecture 1 HOUR.)
 Prerequisites: ENGL101, and POLS 135 or 136 or 137.

 Topics and material will vary by instructor each semester.
 Specific research topics and writing assignments to be determined by instructor.
 This course is intended to go into detail and research beyond the material covered in American National Government, Introduction to Political Science and State and Local Government.